ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

-This config file is also suitable for < Panzer Dragoon: Remake >, just change the key assignments to match the game.
-But the game has forced mouse smoothing, you need to move the controller slowly.

 <br>

 ## < The House of the Dead: Remake > PC gyro/lightgun aiming sample config